sarpyvz/Mastermind/README.md

 # cse101
 First project of mine.
-Mastermind game
+Mastermind game with python using oop.